Francisco Boza

 Francisco Boza (born 19 September 1964) is a Peruvian sport shooter and Olympic medalist.
 He won a silver medal in trap shooting at the 1984 Summer Olympics in Los Angeles and came fourth four years later.

 Biography

-He has competed in eight Olympic Games, from 1980 to 2004, one of only five shooters ever to do so.
+He has competed in eight Olympic Games, from 1980 to 2016, one of only five shooters ever to do so.
 As of 2010, no other Peruvian had appeared at even six Olympics.
 Boza qualified for the 2016 Summer Olympics and was the Peruvian flag bearer.
 He finished in 28th place in the qualifying round of the men's trap shooting competition and did not advance to the semifinals.
+Boza was also flag bearer at the 2004 Summer Olympics.

+His brother is Esteban Boza, also an Olympic shooter.